Your news source and media contact for the Statue

 For news stories, contact Public Affairs

-Reporters may email the park's Public Affairs Office with requests for media access to Statue of Liberty National Monument.
+Reporters may email the park's Public Affairs Office with requests and questions regarding Statue of Liberty National Monument and Ellis Island.
 Reporters on deadline may call 917-299-3843.
-Due to the damage inflicted by Hurricane Sandy, Ellis Island remains closed to the public and to all media.
+Due to the damage inflicted by Hurricane Sandy, only the grounds, first floor and the Great Hall at Ellis Island are open at this time.

 Looking for a film permit?